openai/neural-mmo/docs/source/rst/userguide.rst

 The training monitor above summarizes wall-clock time spent on sampling vs training and displays performance for the last three epochs.
 You can train reasonably good small-map models in a few hours and decent large-map models overnight on a single desktop with one GPU.
 See Baselines for exact training times and performances of our models.
 Specify the --MODEL=current flag throughout the remainder of these tutorials to load the model you just trained.

 Note:
   - Any subsequent training commands will overwrite your checkpoint files.
-We suggest copying them to somewhere safe.
-Their default location is written in experiment/path.txt.
-  - You can modify this path file to point the current model to other checkpoints.
+We suggest copying your latest model (baselines/models/current/) to another directory in baselines/models.
+You can then load that model by specifying the directory name.
   - The training monitor receives performance updates when environments reset, which is independent of epoch boundaries.
 As such, multiple contiguous epochs may have identical summary statistics.

 Evaluation
 ##########

 Evaluation in open-ended massively multiagent settings is akin to that in the real world.
-There isn't an obvious single real-number metric.
+There is not an obvious single real-number metric.
 It's like trying to order people from best to worst.
 Nonetheless, we can still make meaningful insights about agent behavior and draw well-evidenced conclusions about relative performance.
 This section will introduce you to Neural MMO's suite of evaluation and visualization tools.

-To evaluate a pretrained model and a scripted baseline:

 .. code-block:: python
+   :caption: Evaluate the pretrained SmallMaps model and a scripted baseline

    python Forge.py evaluate --config=SmallMaps --EVAL_MAPS=1
-  python Forge.py evaluate --config=SmallMaps --EVAL_MAPS=1 --MODEL=scripted
+   python Forge.py evaluate --config=SmallMaps --EVAL_MAPS=1 --MODEL=scripted-combat

 .. code-block:: text